Transitional Kindergarten (TK)

 - Priority for the Transitional Kindergarten program in the 2021-22 school year will be given to children who turn five between September 2 and December 2, 2021.

-- Outside Age Range: For students who turn five after January 15, 2022, we cannot accept full applications at this time, but please fill out our TK Interest Form and we will contact you if and when we are able to open TK registration up to later birthdates!
+- Outside Age Range: For students who turn five after January 15, 2022, we cannot accept full applications at this time, but you can fill out our TK Interest Form for Students with Birthdates Outside of Age Range and we will contact you if and when we are able to open TK registration up to later birthdates!
 (The TK Interest Form will open for submissions when Registration opens in late fall.)

 Five school sites offer the Transitional Kindergarten program: